stevanapter/hypertree/README.md

 The second block contains the Hypertree configuration variables, which map T to different properties and behaviors of the Hypertree engine.
 You can control the naming of the Hypertree table -- the treetable or pivot-cube -- by symbolic association.
 In this example, the Hypertree table is 'z', and we point Hypertree at it using the Z configuration variable:  Z:`z.

+Using indirection in this way allows the application to perform both pre- and post-processing on variables whose names it controls.

 For the most part, Hypertree provides reasonable defaults for the configuration variables, but there are two which you must supply:  the initial list of grouping columns G, and the initial list of aggregation columns F.

 50 stock symbols: